 Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 43 people per square mile living here, this neighborhood is less crowded than 90.4% of America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Aero Vista neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Aero Vista neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 With a nice mix of college students, safety from crime, and decent walkability, the Aero Vista neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.1% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.